-A recurring problem that we are hearing from our clients at the moment is that they are finding it difficult to keep their teams motivated now that everyone is working remotely.
+A recurring problem we are hearing from our clients is that they are finding it difficult to keep their teams motivated now that everyone is working remotely.

 At the beginning of lockdown, a lot of workplaces experienced an increase in productivity, probably due to the novelty of working from home.
 However, many workplaces are now beginning to see this spike in productivity start to decline.